 In August 2006, we announced that we expect to receive approximately \$50 million during the third quarter of 2006 from the partial recovery of business interruption insurance claims associated with Hurricanes Katrina, Rita and Ivan.
-The collection of these recoveries would increase our net income by approximately \$0.12 per common unit based on units outstanding prior to this offering.
-As of August 31, 2006, we had collected approximately \$42 million of the estimated total.
+The collection of these recoveries would increase our net income by approximately \$0.12 per common unit.
+Currently during the third quarter of 2006, we have collected approximately \$42 million of the estimated total.
 We expect to receive additional insurance recoveries during the remainder of 2006 and 2007 for business interruption claims, as well as reimbursement of costs already incurred to repair facilities damaged by the storms.